How to Prepare Yourself for Long-Distance Caregiving

 • Whenever possible, use the travel time to decompress or engage in healthy self-care practices.
 Have a favorite podcast?
 Play it!
 Soothing music?
 Let’s hear it!
 Just don’t play music that’s too relaxing on a long road trip if you are sleepy!

-• Whatever you do, don’t overlook your own medical and dental appointments.
+• Whatever you do, don’t overlook your own medical and dental appointments, including Medicare counseling.
 They are non-negotiable!
-You can’t care for anyone else if your health deteriorates.
+You can’t provide adequate caregiving for anyone else if your health deteriorates.

 • Let others help when they offer and know there’s no such thing as perfection.
 Doing the best you can in the moment is okay.
 There are lots of emotions that come with this caregiving journey.
 Be gentle with yourself and how these feelings show up.